aiven/aiven-docs/docs/platform/howto/integrations/prometheus-metrics.md

 ## Configure Prometheus

-After enabling Prometheus on your project, add a scrape configuration to Prometheus for the servers you want to pull data from.
+After enabling Prometheus on your project, add a scrape configuration to Prometheus for the servers to pull data from.
 The examples in this section show how to set up the scrape configuration for both single-node and multi-node services.